 When you have kids it can be super tricky to keep the romance alive but making sure you schedule in couple time is important for a healthy relationship.
-The trouble is, even when you make date night a reality it is very different to the way you remember it.
+The trouble is, even when you make date night a reality, it can be very different to the way you remember it pre-kids.

 1. Next level organisation required

 You practically need to be in the special forces with a team of personal assistants by your side to get a date night in the diary.
-It just never makes it to the top of the priority list and then there is all the planning and preparation … first you need to find a free evening, then get a sitter and book a restaurant.
-Once that’s all locked in you need to write down instructions for the sitter, lay out clothes and any medication, tidy the house – the list goes on.
+It just never makes it to the top of the priority list and then there is all the planning and preparation.
+First you need to find a free evening, then get a babysitter and book a restaurant.
+Once that’s all locked in, you need to write down instructions for the sitter, sort out clothes and any medication, tidy the house … the list goes on.

 2.Take two (or three … or four)

-Then when you do finally lock in a date, one of the kids will come down with gastro, or your sitter cancels at the last minute, or you get gastro.
-The universe will work against you until you are forced to postpone and reschedule — which means you start back at point one.
+Then when you do finally lock in a date and a destination, one of the kids will come down with gastro, or your babysitter cancels at the last minute, or you get gastro.
+The universe will work against you until you are forced to postpone and reschedule – which means you have to start back at the beginning.
 It’s not unusual to have two or three of these false starts.
 Remember the days when you could just head out whenever you felt like it?
 Yeah, those days won’t be back for a long time.

 3. Only 10 minutes to get ready

 Date night is here, no one is sick or has bailed on you.
-It is happening baby!
-The only problem is you haven’t shaved your legs for two years, your roots need doing and you have nothing to wear — trackies are not suitable dining attire and everything else is either stained or doesn’t fit.
-After you tidy the house so the sitter can find a spot on the couch to sit and a path to the kids’ bedrooms, then manage to distract the kid clinging onto your legs, you’ll have roughly 10 minutes to make yourself look semi-presentable.
+It is happening, baby!
+The only problem is you haven’t shaved your legs for two years, your roots need doing and you have nothing to wear — trackies are not suitable restaurant attire and everything else is either stained or doesn’t fit.
+After you tidy the house enough that the sitter will be able to find a spot on the couch to sit on and you’ve cleared a path to the kids’ bedrooms, then managed to distract the kid demanding your attention, you’ll have roughly 10 minutes to make yourself look semi-presentable.

 4. Giddy elation hits you hard

 You’re out the door with your partner – YEWWWWWWWWWWW!
-It’s time to party people!
+It’s time to party, people!
 You are going to rock this city, eat like a king, dance on the tabletops and get crazy because you are KID FREE FOR THE NIGHT!
 Your hearts are pounding, not from the thrill of being alone together, but from pure elation at the fact that you don’t have to whip out your boobs for the tenth time that day, wipe someone’s bum, cook dinner, clean up or scroll through Netflix on the couch yet again.
-You are out on the town.
+You are officially off Mum duty and out on the town.

 5. Non-stop kid talk

-You couldn’t wait to get away but it only takes five minutes before you and your hubby are talking non-stop about the kids.
-I wonder how the sitter is going?
-Oh, did we forget to leave out blankie?
+You couldn’t wait to get away but it only takes five minutes before you and your partner are talking non-stop about the kids.
+I wonder how the babysitter is going?
+Oh, did we forget to leave out Blankie?
 Isn’t little so-and-so an angel!
 Honestly it’s crazy how much you end up gushing about your offspring – absence really does make the heart grow fonder.
-You’ll probably check your phone a thousand times too just in case there’s an emergency call from the sitter — when you’re not scrolling through all the photos of your babies that is.
+You’ll probably check your phone a thousand times too just in case there’s an emergency call from the sitter – that’s when you’re not scrolling through all the photos of your babies.

 6. Falling asleep